About the Author

 Coggins has published short fiction in Ellery Queen's Mystery Magazine and the anthology Masters of Technique, as well as nonfiction in View Camera and Distributed Object Computing magazines.
 He is an occasional essayist on The Huffington Post and SFGate.

 He is also a photographer.
-Photos of his have been accepted for exhibit in galleries in New York and California, and have been used to illustrate books of other authors, notably Red Mist by Patricia Cornwell and Conversations with James Ellroy edited by Steven Powell.
+Photos of his have been accepted for exhibit across the country, including galleries in New York and Los Angeles, and have been used to illustrate books of other authors, notably Red Mist by Patricia Cornwell and Conversations with James Ellroy edited by Steven Powell.

 He lives in San Francisco with his wife Linda.